MotusWTS/motusServer/inst/doc/status_api.md

           - log: string; job whose log matches the string `log`, which can include globbing characters ('*' and '.')
        - order: object with fields for ordering and paging the selected jobs:
-      - sortBy: string scalar; null, or the sort key, i.e. one of these string constants, each of which can be optionally followed by the string constant 'desc' for descending order
+          - sortBy: string scalar; null, or the sort key, i.e. one of these string constants:
-         - "ctime", "ctime desc": job creation time
+             - "ctime": job creation time
-         - "mtime", "mtime desc": last job activity time
+             - "mtime": last job activity time
-         - "id", "id desc": job ID number
+             - "id": job ID number
-         - "type", "type desc": job type
+             - "type": job type
-         - "motusProjectID", "motusProjectID desc": motus project ID
+             - "motusProjectID": motus project ID
-         - "motusUserID", "motusUserID desc": motus user ID If `sortBy` is not specified, it is set to `"mtime desc"`.
-To allow paging, an implicity "id" is added to sortBy if it is not already there, with a "desc" if `sortBy` has it.
+             - "motusUserID": motus user ID
+            If `sortBy` is not specified, it is set to `"mtime"`.
+To allow paging, an implici "id" is added to sortBy if it is not already there
+          - sortDesc: optional; logicl scalar; if `true`, sorting is in descending order by key (and id within key); otherwise, in ascending order by key (and id within key)
           - lastKey: optional; vector giving "last" obtained value of the field specified in `sortBy`; an optional second element gives the "last" obtained value of the "id", if `sortBy` is not "id".
 This is used for paging.
 If not specified, returns the first page according to `sortBy` criteria.